John the bookmaker controversy: Later inquiries

 On 8 January 1999, Pakistan's Judicial Commission held a hearing in Melbourne into bribery and match-fixing.
 The commission had originally summoned Waugh and Warne to Pakistan but the ACB instead decided to offer them court privileges in Australia.
 Both Warne and Waugh gave evidence at the public hearing.
 Waugh seemed nervous and uncertain, whereas Warne appeared assured and confident.
 They were questioned for approximately 80 and 45 minutes respectively.
-The Pakistani investigators attempted to link the Australians' dealings with John to various games between Pakistan and Australia in 1994, over which they had suspicions of match-fixing.
+The Pakistani investigators attempted to link the Australians' dealings with John to various games during the Australian tour of Pakistan in 1994, over which they had suspicions of match-fixing.

 Immediately after Warne and Waugh had met John in Colombo, Australia defeated Pakistan in a one-day match, scoring 7/179 and restricting Pakistan to 9/151 in reply.
 There were suspicions that the Pakistanis had thrown the game by batting slowly, although Warne said he had genuinely tried his best, pointing out that he was named man-of-the-match.
 Warne and May had alleged that Malik offered them money to bowl badly on the final day of the First Test in Karachi.
 Australia then reduced Pakistan from 3/157 to 9/258, and appeared set for victory, but a last-wicket partnership took them to the target of 314.
 The win was registered when wicket-keeper Ian Healy missed a stumping chance from Warne and the ball went for four byes.
 Warne denied that he had thrown the match, again pointing out he was named man-of-the-match.
 Waugh had alleged that Malik offered him money to help Australia lose a one-day match during the same tour.
 He denied the allegation that he did so.
 Waugh scored an unbeaten 121, but it was not enough to prevent Australia from suffering a nine-wicket defeat.